The best of Ushuaia: 4-day itinerary for spring and fall

 .

-Tierra del Fuego National Park spans a vast area, reaching all the way to the Chileborder.
-It boasts several trails and points of interest worth visiting.
+Tierra del Fuego National Park spans a vast area, reaching all the way to the Chilean border and has several beautiful viewpoints and hikes worth exploring.

-One of the park’s highlights is the End of the World Post Office , in Zaratiegui Cove.
+One of the park’s highlights is the End of the World Post Office, in Zaratiegui Cove.
 They say it’s a functioning post office, but when I visited on a Monday morning, it was closed.
-Growing up in the 80s, I always eagerly awaited the mailman’s arrival, so sending a postcard from the end of the world would have been such a nostalgic thrill.
+As someone who grew up in the 1980s eagerly waiting for the mailman, sending a postcard from the end of the world would have been such a nostalgic experience.

 .